kundusomnath610/book-review-system/README.md

     Add, update, and delete reviews on books — with ownership and authentication enforced.

     The project demonstrates common backend patterns such as RESTful routing, JWT authentication, password hashing, data validation, and MongoDB relationships (using Mongoose).

+Project Setup Instructions:-
+--------------------------->>
+Prerequisites
+Node.js installed (version 14 or later recommended)

+MongoDB instance (local or cloud-based like MongoDB Atlas)

+Git (optional, for cloning the repository)